In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Gluten-Free Friendly, Dairy-Free, Soy-Free, Mediterranean, Lean & Clean, Diabetes-Friendly, <600 Calories, Protein Plus
+Gluten-Free Friendly, Dairy-Free, Soy-Free, Mediterranean, Lean & Clean, Diabetes-Friendly, No Added Sugar, <600 Calories, Protein Plus

 Red mole gets all the fame but here, its green cousin steals the show.
 Pipián verde is an earthy sauce with mild green chiles and pumpkin seeds.
 It’s perfection over pan-seared steaks.

 In your bag

 - 1 organic yellow onion

 - ½ cup rainbow quinoa

 - Sunbasket pipián verde base (mild green chiles - pumpkin seeds - tahini - kosher salt - onion powder - granulated garlic)

 - 2 top sirloin steaks (about 5 ounces each)

 - 2 organic rib-eyes (about 7 ounces each)

 - 2 organic New York strips (about 7 ounces each)